PAE304 Master Thesis Seminar

 First time: 2017H

-M-AE, subsequently M-PV and other if avaiable seats
+M-AE, subsequently M-PV and other if available seats

-This course offers students the possibility to acquaint themselves with preparing a master thesis research proposal.
-The course focuses on the introduction to a thesis proposal, choice of topic, research questions, methods for data collection and annotated bibliography.
+In this course students will prepare a master’s thesis research proposal.
+The course focuses on the introduction to a thesis research project, choice of topic, research questions, methods for data collection and annotated bibliography.

 Attention is given to:

-- basic understanding of epistemological and methodological key issues;
+- basic understanding of epistemological and methodological issues;

-- the strengths and weaknesses of different methods for data collection;
+- the strengths and weaknesses of different methods for data collection and analysis;

 After completion of this course students are expected to be able to: